Karl Freiherr Haus von Hausen

 Karl Freiherr Haus von Hausen (29 September 1823 – 29 July 1889) was an Austrian noble and civil servant who served as the Governor of Liechtenstein from 1861 to 1884.
 Having grown up in Vienna in a noble family, he worked in the government of Lower Austria, and was successively a district administrator in Poysdorf and Korneuburg, and then head of the district office at Valtice, before taking up his position in Liechtenstein.
 As governor of the principality, he was tasked with overseeing the introduction of its 1862 constitution as well as various other reforms.
 He resigned in ill health in 1884 and died just under five years later, having been created a baron by the Prince of Liechtenstein in 1884.

 Early life

 Hausen was born on 29 September 1823 at Salzburg in the Austrian Empire, the son of Karl von Hausen, an imperial and royal postmaster, and his wife Katharina, née von Demling.
 His paternal family, of Franconian extraction, had been elevated to the hereditary nobility by Emperor Francis II in 1797, under the name "von Hausen".
 He grew up in Vienna, attending a high school before studying law at the Theresian Academy.

-Career
+Early career

 Austrian civil service

 From 1845 Hausen worked as an intern in the government of Lower Austria.
 From 1850 to 1854 he was the district administrator of Poysdorf, then Korneuburg from 1854 to 1855.
 He became head of the district office in Valtice.
 During this time, he played a role in managing the response to a cholera pandemic in the district.
 As a result, he was awarded honorary citizenship in Valtice in 1861.